 I have found I can't *choose* to "let go."
 With developing awareness through mindfulness, I have however, seen how attachment is a problem and things have radically shifted with that awareness.
-It's never been about choice for me -- as attractive and seductive as that idea might be, I've found that I have no choice at all.
-With awareness, and in surrender, however, I am able to act and feel with more and more equanimity.
+It's never been about choice -- as attractive and seductive as that idea might be, this doesn't seem to be a choice.
+With awareness, and in surrender, however, it seems I can act and feel with growing equanimity.

 the musings of a mad woman